You are here

 For her Master’s thesis she studied the French heritage of Louisiana in the late 20th century.
 In her research, she seeks to illuminate and better understand Louisiana’s deep and complex culture, and her dissertation focuses on the concept of creoleness in the work of francophone and anglophone female writers from the end of the 19th and early 20th centuries.

-Pierre-Olivier Pire is a second year PhD student and Graduate Teaching Assistant from Belgium in the Francophone Studies program.
+Pierre-Olivier Pire is a PhD candidate (ABD) and Graduate Fellow from Belgium in the Francophone Studies program.
 He holds a B.A. in French education (2017) from the École Normale Catholique du Brabant Wallon and graduated in 2020 with a M.A. in Langues et littératures françaises et romanes (French and Italian) from the Université Catholique de Louvain.
-His master’s thesis “Le courant de la négritude : embargo sur le Congo?” focuses on francophone literary production in Congo during and after the colonization.
+His master’s thesis “Le courant de la négritude : embargo sur le Congo ?” focused on francophone literary production in the Congo during and after the colonization.

-After a year working in a bookstore and teaching undergraduate classes in a small university in Brussels, he joined the Francophone Studies program to continue his research.
-In his dissertation research, Pierre-Olivier compares the use of foreign languages, diglossia, and accents in Belgian and Congolese francophone literary productions.
+After a year working in a bookstore and teaching undergraduate classes in a small university in Brussels, he joined the Francophone Studies program in 2021 to continue his research.
+In his dissertation research, Pierre-Olivier compares the use of foreign languages and the creation of a literary identity in Belgian and Congolese francophone literary productions.
+He will graduate in Spring 2025.

 Pierre-Olivier has already published an article “La littérature du Congo (belge).
-L’éternelle oubliée” in Francophonie vivante (2020-21) and a book chapter, “Une langue peut en cacher une autre : les particularités du tissage diglossique dans Madame Orpha de Marie Gevers” (forthcoming in January 2023).
+L’éternelle oubliée” in Francophonie vivante (2020-21) and a book chapter, “Une langue peut en cacher une autre : les particularités du tissage diglossique dans Madame Orpha de Marie Gevers” in Traductions dans la roman francophone : Pratiques et enjeux identitaires (2024).

 E-mail: pierre-olivier.pire1@louisiana.edu